energysistem/manuals/42496- Tower CT1/en/08-standby.md

 If you are not using the tower for a long period of time, in addition to switching it off in the top display, we recommend switching it "OFF" also in the rear panel.

-## Display

-The *Energy Tower CT1 Bluetooth* is equipped with a backlit display hidden on the top of device.
-When the device is turned on, you can see the Energy Sistem logo illuminated at the top of the panel.
-In addition, you can see the display with the current mode.